ashwin153/caustic/README.md

 # Example
 Consider the following example of a distributed counter written in Caustic.
 It is statically typed and distributable.
-It interoperates with any transactional key-value store (currently supports MySQL, PostgreSQL, and memory), and compiles into a Scala Library that is compatible with all existing frameworks, tooling, and infrastructure for the JVM.
+It interoperates with any transactional key-value store, and compiles into a Scala Library that is compatible with all existing frameworks, tooling, and infrastructure for the JVM.
 Please refer [here][16] for information about how to bootstrap the runtime and [here][17] for information about how to compile and run Caustic programs.

 ```
 module counter